Moving Forward with Your Pain

 - Mindfulness – active meditation

-- Re-engaging with family and friends in a meaningful way.
+- Engaging with family and friends in a meaningful way.

 - Awareness – simply watching where your attention is focused allows you to re-direct it.

-A friend of mine, who may have been the first DOC success in 2006 just sent me this email that suggested a different take on visualization.
+A friend of mine, who may have been the first DOC success in 2006 sent me this email that suggested a different take on visualization.
 My take on the following quote is that people age because their dreams are crushed by anxiety.
 You will note that this quote has been used several times in The DOC Journey.

 Great quote from your latest post: